 Flatness of the steel is simply the amount of space between the plate and a perfectly flat surface.
-It’s usually measured by placing the sheet on a flat surface and determining the distance from the surface to the highest point of the sheet, then subtracting the thickness of the material.
+One way it is measured is by placing the sheet on a flat surface and determining the distance from the surface to the highest point of the sheet, then subtracting the thickness of the material.
 Some people may just measure from the flat surface to the point where the steel starts.
-ASTM has set industry standards for flatness that all companies are required to follow.
+The most common specification for flatness is ASTM's industry standards for flatness, which most companies follow.
 What happens if a piece of steel comes out and it’s not within the industry standard flatness tolerance?
-Well, there are a few different ways to flatten it out to come into tolerance.
+Well, there are a few different ways to flatten it out to get within tolerance.
 These include press breaking, roller leveling, and heat treatment.
 In this article, we’re going to look into each of these approaches, talk about realistic expectations to have when you receive your steel, and explain tolerance standards.

-A press brake is a machine tool that utilizes dies by placing the metal between a matching set of dies to get the desired shape.
-The top portion is mobile
+A press brake is a machine tool that utilizes dies.
+The metal is placed between a matching set of dies to get the desired shape.
+The top portion

-while the bottom die is stationary.
+is mobile while the bottom die is stationary.
 The press brake uses a V-shaped die to do this to give enough room to bend the steel.
-If it was a flat surface,
+If it was a flat

-the steel would just bounce back to the bend.
-The steel will be placed in the press brake where a bend or bow is, the top press is lowered just enough
+surface, the steel would just bounce back to the bend.
+The steel will be placed in the press brake where a bend or bow is, the top press is lowered